Heaven or Hell: Which Will You Choose?

-The most frightening thing about Hell is that it is spiritual separation from God, moral remorse, the consciousness that one deserves what he is getting.
+The most frightening thing about hell is that it is spiritual separation from God, moral remorse, and the consciousness that one deserves what he is getting.
 Hell is total separation from the love, joy, and peace that come from God.

 Are you going?

-“He that believeth not the Son shall not see life; but the wrath of God abideth on him” (John 3:36).
-“The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity; and shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth” (Matthew 13:41-42).
+“Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him” (John 3:36).
+“The Son of Man will send his angels, and they will gather out of his kingdom all causes of sin andall law-breakers, and throw them into the fiery furnace.
+In that place there will be weeping and gnashing of teeth” (Matthew 13:41–42).

 Which will you choose?

 You must decide where you will spend eternity.
 Jesus Christ has paid the full penalty for your sins on the cross.
-“Christ also hath once suffered for sins, the just for the unjust, that He might bring us to God” (1 Peter 3:18).
-Now you must come to Him just as you are—a guilty sinner unable to save yourself.
-Commit your life to Christ today!
-You can pray something like this:
+“Christ also suffered once for sins . . . that he might bring us to God” (1 Peter 3:18).
+Now you must come to him just as you are—a guilty sinner unable to save yourself.

 |Trim Size:||3.5 in x 5.38 in|